Neural Scaling Laws for Learning-based Identification of Nonlinear Systems: Generation of outcomes and approximation of neural scaling laws

 \subsection{Approximation of Neural Scaling Laws}

 The NSLs are fitted semi-automatically.
-We first manually construct a rough approximation of the NSLs by specifiying a piecewise affine function at $\log-\log$ scale and then automatically fit the NSLs starting with this approximation.
+We first manually construct a rough approximation of the NSLs by specifying a piecewise affine function at $\log-\log$ scale and then automatically fit the NSLs starting with this approximation.
 We find that this initial guess is necessary since the problem of fitting NSLs is non-convex.
 To fit the NSLs, we use gradient optimization in PyTorch~\cite{Pytorch}.
 More precisely, we parameterize a module with parameters representing the values $\log \alpha, \log \beta, \delta, \log \sigma_i, \varphi_i, \delta_i$ for $i = 1, \dots, b$ in the representation~\eqref{eq:broken_NSL}.
 The value $\varphi_i$ is capped to be higher than $0.2$ by replacing it with $\max(\varphi_i, 0.2)$ whenever the module is called.
 This ensures numerical stability during fitting.
 We point out that learning $\log \beta, \log \sigma_i$ instead of $\beta, \sigma_i$ is necessary since the latter are expected to have a high order of magnitude.
-It would otherwise not be possible to successfully complete the fitting, because gradient steps are typically very small.
+It would otherwise {take an impractically long time} to successfully complete the fitting, because gradient steps are typically very small.

-Assume that the lower envelope $E$, the interpolation points $\tilde{r}_1, \dots, \tilde{r}_K$, and the evaluation of $E$ on those points $\tilde{e}_1, \dots, \tilde{e}_K$ are given as in Definition~\ref{def: broken nsl} and we choose the number of interpolation points $K = 100$ for the fitting of all sets of outcomes.
-The \emph{ADAM} optimizer \cite{kingma2017adammethodstochasticoptimization} is used to train the module for a few thousand iterations, in which the whole dataset is passed at each iteration.
-The loss function being minimized is the margin $M$ as in \eqref{eqn:margin}.
+Assume that the {lower envelope $E_O$ given by \eqref{envelope}}, the interpolation points $\tilde{r}_1, \dots, \tilde{r}_K$, and the evaluation of $E_O$ on those points $\tilde{e}_1, \dots, \tilde{e}_K$ are given as in Definition~\ref{def: broken nsl} and we choose the number of interpolation points $K = 100$ for the fitting of all sets of outcomes.
+The \textit{ADAM} optimizer \cite{kingma2017adammethodstochasticoptimization} is used to train the module for a few {hundred} iterations, in which the whole dataset is passed at each iteration. {The loss function being minimized is where $\tilde{e}_1, \dots, \tilde{e}_K$ are given as in Definition~\ref{def: broken nsl} with $\hat{e}_1, \dots, \hat{e}_K$ being the current approximations.
+We use $\beta = 5$ to give a higher weight to errors where the approximated NSL lies above the lower envelope relative to errors where it lies below the lower envelope.}